 Berkeley’s virtual tour gives future students a way to interact with campus, from afar

-The YouVisit online platform gives the Berkeley community and prospective students an opportunity to see the campus, and learn its history, when they cannot visit.
-(YouVisit Screenshot)
+YouVisit online platform gives Berkeley community an opportunity to see campus during the pandemic

 The tour, which was developed even before the pandemic stopped in-person tours, provides 360-degree panoramic views from 20 different locations across campus and begins just steps away from Memorial Stadium, where Chancellor Carol Christ stands with “Sturdy,” a Golden Bear mascot statue and gives a formal greeting.